-Mondays at noon: join retired chief park ranger and interpretive naturalist Michael Noack for a leisurely 30- to 60-minute hike along easy-to-moderate trails surrounding the Visitor Center.
+Retired chief park ranger and interpretive naturalist Michael Noack leads leisurely 30- to 60-minute hikes along easy-to-moderate trails surrounding the Visitor Center Mondays at noon.
+Details

-Would you like to volunteer at the Cape Perpetua Visitor Center?
-Find out more from our Volunteer page.
+If you would you like to volunteer at the Cape Perpetua Visitor Center find out more from our volunteer page.

 At a Glance

-All trails & viewpoints remain open for daytime use, even when the visitor center is closed.
+Trails and viewpoints remain open dawn to dusk, even when the visitor center is closed.